Association of Anaesthetists > Home > Education & events > Resident Doctors Conference 2025 > Anaesthesia history prize

 • 2023 - Coming out of a bad trip: The turbulent history of ketamine and its promising future by Dr Hanin Ramadan

-Essays will be assessed by members of the Association of Anaesthetists Heritage, Research and Innovation Committee using the following scoring criteria:
+Essays will be assessed by members of the Association of Anaesthetists Research and Innovation Committee using the following scoring criteria:

 Relevance to theme